MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/warehouse-how-to-cross-dock-items.md

 > [!NOTE]
 >  Cross-docking is only possible if your location is set up to require warehouse receive and put-away processing.

-## <a name="to-cross-dock-items-without-viewing-the-opportunities"></a>To cross-dock items without viewing the opportunities
+## To cross-dock items without viewing the opportunities
 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Warehouse Receipts**, and then choose the related link.
 2. Create a warehouse receipts for an item that has arrived and can perhaps be cross-docked.
 For more information, see [Receive Items](warehouse-how-receive-items.md).
 3. Fill in the **Qty. to Receive** field, and then choose the **Calculate Cross-Dock** action.